easypanel-io/website/docs/05-templates/bookstack/index.md

 ## Description

-BookStack is a simple, self-hosted, easy-to-use platform for organizing and storing information.
-It is a free and open-source wiki software that allows users to create and manage books, chapters, and pages.
-The content in BookStack is fully searchable, and users can link directly to any paragraph to keep documentation connected.
-BookStack is highly configurable, allowing users to customize the name, logo, and registration options.
-It is built using PHP and MySQL and can run on a $5 Digital Ocean VPS.
-BookStack supports multiple languages and offers an optional Markdown editor.
-It also provides integrated authentication with social providers and enterprise options like Okta, SAML2, and LDAP.
-Other features include powerful search and linking, page revisions, image management, role and permission system, multi-factor authentication, dark and light modes, and more.
-BookStack is developed by Dan Brown and the community.
+BookStack is a free and open-source platform designed to help you organize and store information in a simple and efficient way.
+It is a self-hosted solution that allows you to create, edit, and manage content through an easy-to-use interface.
+The content is divided into three real-world groups: Books, Chapters, and Pages, making it easy to navigate and find the information you need.
+The platform also includes a powerful search feature that allows you to search at the book level or across all books, chapters, and pages.
+You can also link directly to any paragraph, keeping your documentation interconnected.
+BookStack offers configuration options that let you customize the system to suit your needs, including changing the name, logo, and registration options.
+It also includes built-in diagrams.net drawing capability for creating diagrams within your documentation, a markdown editor for those who prefer to write in markdown, and integrated authentication options.
+The platform supports multiple languages and offers both dark and light modes for a comfortable user experience.
+It also includes a full role and permission system, multi-factor authentication, and features like cross-book sorting, page revisions, and image management.

 ## Benefits

-- Simple and Easy to Use: BookStack has a simple and intuitive interface, making it easy for users to organize and store information.
+- Organised Information Storage: BookStack is a simple, self-hosted platform that allows you to organise and store information in a structured manner.
+It breaks down content into three real-world groups: Books, Chapters, and Pages, making it easy to navigate and find the information you need.
-- Fully Searchable and Connected: The content in BookStack is fully searchable, and users can link directly to any paragraph to keep documentation connected.
+- Searchable and Connected Content: The content in BookStack is fully searchable, allowing you to find information quickly and efficiently.
+You can search at the book level or across all books, chapters, and pages.
+Plus, the ability to link directly to any paragraph keeps your documentation connected.
-- Configurable and Customizable: BookStack is highly configurable, allowing users to customize the name, logo, registration options, and more.
+- Customisable to Suit Your Needs: BookStack is highly configurable, allowing you to set it up to suit your specific use case.
+You can change the name, logo, and registration options, and decide whether the whole system is publicly viewable or not.
-- Multi-Lingual Support: BookStack supports multiple languages, thanks to community contributors.
+- Multi-Lingual Support: BookStack supports multiple languages, allowing users to set their preferred language.
+This makes it a versatile tool for global teams and organisations.
-- Integrated Authentication: BookStack provides integrated authentication with social providers like GitHub, Google, Slack, AzureAD, and more.
-It also offers options for enterprise environments like Okta, SAML2, and LDAP.
-- Powerful Features: BookStack offers powerful features such as search and linking, cross-book sorting, page revisions, image management, role and permission system, multi-factor authentication, dark and light modes, and more.

 ## Features

-- Simple and Easy Interface: BookStack has a simple WYSIWYG interface for editing pages, and all content is organized into books, chapters, and pages.
+- Easy, Simple Interface: BookStack has been designed with simplicity in mind.
+The page editor features a straightforward WYSIWYG interface, making it easy for anyone to use.
-- Free and Open Source: BookStack is fully free and open-source, released under the MIT license.
-- Low System Requirements: BookStack is built using PHP and MySQL and can run on a $5 Digital Ocean VPS.
-- Built-In Diagrams: BookStack has built-in diagrams.net drawing capability for creating diagrams within documentation.
+- Built-In diagrams.net: The page editor within BookStack has a built-in diagrams.net drawing capability, allowing for the quick and easy creation of diagrams within your documentation.
-- Optional Markdown Editor: BookStack supports writing in Markdown with a provided markdown editor and live-preview.
+- Optional Markdown Editor: If you prefer to write in Markdown, BookStack supports you.
+A markdown editor is provided, complete with a live-preview as you write your documentation.
+- Integrated Authentication: BookStack supports various login methods, including default email/password and social providers such as GitHub, Google, Slack, AzureAD and more.
+Enterprise environments can utilise Okta, SAML2 and LDAP options.
+- Powerful Features: BookStack comes packed with powerful features like cross-book sorting, page revisions, image management, and a full role and permission system to lock down content and actions as required.
-- Multi-Factor Authentication: BookStack has built-in multi-factor authentication options, including TOTP and static backup codes.
+- Multi-Factor Authentication: For enhanced security, BookStack has built-in Multi-Factor Authentication (MFA) which can be enforced at a per-role level.
+MFA options include TOTP (Google/Microsoft Authenticator, Authy, etc.) and static backup codes.
-- Dark and Light Modes: BookStack provides both a light theme and a dark theme for the user interface.
+- Dark & Light Modes: BookStack provides its user interface in both a light theme and a dark theme, catering to individual user preferences.
+This is configurable at a user level.

 ## Links